TSanfordGATech/coderefactor-horiseon/01-HTML-Git-CSS/02-Homework/README.md

 THEN they fall in sequential order
 WHEN I view the title element
 THEN I find a concise, descriptive title

+---- broke this down to:
+Lets Map out the Acceptance Criteria:
+1. We are given the site with accessibility standards.
+In this site we need to ensure ……
+a.
+When I look at the source code that it contains semantic HTML elements (Semantic HTML elements are those that clearly describe their meaning in a human- and machine-readable way.
+Elements such as <header> , <footer> and <article> are all considered semantic because they accurately describe the purpose of the element and the type of content that is inside them.)
+b.
+When I look at the HTML elements I find that they are placed in a logical structure, independent of the styling and positioning.
+This means, the CSS styling and positioning should be contained on a styles page.
+c.
+When I view the image elements I find accessible alt attributes.
+This mean, each image has the Alt image telling them what it is.
+d.
+When I view the heading attributes (HTML) they fall in sequential order.
+e.
+When I view the title element, I find it is a concise and descriptive title.

 ```

 ## Mock-Up